 Internship opportunities are not always advertised, which is why you have to dig for them.
 It is common to see university students visiting organizations in the spring with their resume in hand.

 Because so many people apply for internships these days, and the amount of space is limited, you should apply well ahead of your holidays.
-Print a couple of copies of your CV and cover letter for each company explaining your purpose.
+Print a couple of copies of your resume and cover letter for each company explaining your purpose.

 Don't just leave your documents with the receptionist.
 First, try and arrange an appointment with the manager if possible, where you can briefly introduce yourself.